Lingnan architecture: Pre-sinicization: Nanyue architecture

-Currently, not much research has been done on the architectural style(s) of the Nanyue people, the original Baiyue inhabitants of Lingnan before the region sinicized.
+Previously, not much research has been done on the architectural style(s) of the Nanyue people, the original Baiyue inhabitants of Lingnan before the region sinicized.
 There are, however, several heritage sites from that period, giving clues to what Nanyue architecture might have been like.
 The Mausoleum of the Nanyue King (Naam^{4} jyut^{6} wong^{4} mou^{6} (南越王墓)), for instance, was built in about 120 BC and uncovered in 1983.
 It served as the tomb for Ziu Mo, the second king of the Nanyue kingdom.
 It has been noted that the architecture has several dissimilarities from its Zhongyuan counterpart from the same time period: The mausoleum used corridors with curved turns, crescent-shaped ponds, and steep walls on the west side and tilt walls on the east.
 The bottom of its waterways were paved with pebbles and gravel, resulting in the drainage water forming small whirlpools upon hitting the walls.

+The Crooked Stone Brook from the Nanyue Kingdom period was discovered in the center of Guangzhou in 1997.
+This stone watercourse originally extended 180 meters, with 160 meters preserved today.
+It winds from the northeast to the southwest, featuring artificial hydraulic structures including a sharp bend, crescent-shaped pond, down slopes, through bridges and over stepping-stones.
+The landscape artistry embodies sophisticated Qin-Han garden engineering with its meandering, multi-functional design.
+It represents the earliest and best-preserved example of Qin-Han imperial gardens found to date.
+It is now the Site of Palace and Garden as part of the Nanyue King Museum.

 Examples of Nanyue architecture

 Tang architecture

-The siniciziation of Lingnan was prominent during the Tang dynasty (7th to 10th century), which results in Lingnan culture (i.e., Cantonese culture) being strongly influenced by Tang culture and having preserved munch Tang heritage not preserved in other branches of modern Han Chinese culture.
+The siniciziation of Lingnan was prominent during the Tang dynasty (7th to 10th century), which results in Lingnan culture (i.e., Cantonese culture) being strongly influenced by Tang culture and having preserved much Tang heritage not preserved in other branches of modern Han Chinese culture.
 Between 4th to 10th century, many monks came from Zhongyuan to spread Buddhism in Lingnan, resulting in the construction of religious structure such as Guangxiao Temple (Jyutping: Gwong^{1} haau^{3} zi^{6} (光孝寺, "Temple of Light and Filial Piety")) although no structure from the Tang Dynasty era exists anywhere in Lingnan today.
 Also, since the 19th century, the Tang style has seen a revival in the region, whether in Hong Kong and Macau or the mainland part of Lingnan.
 A prominent example is the Chi Lin Nunnery in Hong Kong.

 This style of architecture is very unlike classical Lingnan architecture: It is (1) primarily built with wood, rather than the green bricks typical of the classical Lingnan style; (2) tends to give a sense of grandness using upward-curving roofs and bright colors, in stark contrast to the rectangular and pale classical Lingnan style; and (3) has highly orderly arrangement of buildings.
 Buildings of this style bears much resemblance to the Buddhist temples in Kyoto, Japan, which are also heavily based on Tang architecture.